ianyh/Amethyst/README.md

 Try disabling and reenabling Accessibility permissions for Amethyst and then relaunch it.
 I know, it's arcane and weird but frequently fixes issues arrising from code signature issues, which may be the cause here.

-For anything else open an issue or email me.
+*I tried that and 0.9.1 is still broken.*

+It seems like I regressed a lot of behavor in 0.9.1.
+Version 0.8.6 can be downloaded [here](http://ianyh.com/amethyst/versions/Amethyst-0.8.6.zip) if you want to downgrade.
+Otherwise feel free to open an issue or email me.

 Contributing
 ============